To Code or not to Code: What to Teach the High Schoolers of Today🔗

 There is an alternative, though.
 Making use of low-code/no-code application platforms (LCAPs/NCAPs) to familiarize students with the basic skills needed to develop apps, without getting into hard-core programming, seems to be a logical middle ground.
 The low-code platform Mendix does that with its Mendix University Program, where university students in more than 100 universities around the world are learning how to build apps without coding knowledge.
 The graduates of the program are expected to successfully bridge the gap between the technical and non-technical teams in their work places in the future.

 This formula could easily be adapted to high schools through the use of no-code platforms, which require no coding knowledge at all.
 After all, NCAPs take the abstraction level a little bit higher than the LCAPs, making it easier to create apps for the uninitiated.
 Teaching high school students how to use no-code tools could give them the necessary tech-literacy this day and age demands, without turning high schools into a feeder system for corporate firms.

-Code2 envisions a future where app development will not be a select few’s prerogative but a mainstream skill.
+Code2 envisions a future where app development will not be the prerogative of a select few, but a mainstream skill.
 In the near future, people will no longer turn to developers for apps they need to have in their lives and choose to do it themselves.
-That’s why Code2 team has been making painstaking efforts to perfect its UI — because that’s where the future will be shaped.
+That’s why Code2 team has been making painstaking efforts to perfect its UI—because that’s where the future will be shaped.